lloyd/JSONSelect/JSONSelect.md

 siblings.
 Level 2 is still a direct adaptation of CSS, but includes constructs whose semantic meaning is significantly changed.

-**JSONSelect Level 3** adds constructs which do not neccesarily have a direct analog in CSS, and are added to increase the power and convenience of the selector language.
+**JSONSelect Level 3** adds constructs which do not necessarily have a direct analog in CSS, and are added to increase the power and convenience of the selector language.
 These include aliases, wholly new pseudo class functions, and more blue sky dreaming.

 ## Language Overview<a name="overview"></a>